Body Weight Exercises That Build Muscle Without Equipment

 adding variations.

-Engages Multiple Muscle Groups: Many bodyweight exercises are compound movements, meaning they work multiple muscle groups at
+Engages Multiple Muscle Groups: Many body weight exercises are compound movements, meaning they work multiple muscle groups at

 once, leading to faster muscle growth and more efficient workouts.